-Annexure referred to under the heading of "Report on Other Legal and Regulatory Requirements" of our Report of even date to the members of INOVOA HOTELS & RESORTS LIMITED on the financial statements for the year ended on March 31, 2019 and based on the audit procedures performed for the purpose of reporting a true and fair view on the financial statements of the Company and taking into consideration the information and explanations given to us and the books of accounts and other records examined by us in the normal course of audit, we report that:
+Annexure referred to under the heading of "Report on Other Legal and Regulatory Requirements" of our Report of even date to the members of INOVOA HOTELS & RESORTS LIMITED on the financial statements for the year ended on March 31, 2020 and based on the audit procedures performed for the purpose of reporting a true and fair view on the financial statements of the Company and taking into consideration the information and explanations given to us and the books of accounts and other records examined by us in the normal course of audit, we report that:

 - I (a) The Company has maintained proper records showing full particulars including quantitative details and situation of its fixed assets. - (b) As explained to us, fixed assets have been physically verified by the management in a phased periodical manner, which in our opinion is reasonable, having regard to the size of the Company and the nature of the assets.
 As informed to us no material discrepancies were noticed in such physical verification. - (c) Title deeds in respect of all immovable properties are held in the name of the company. - As explained to us physical verification has been conducted by the management at reasonable interval in respect of inventories of finished goods, stores, spares parts and raw material.
-We informed that physical verification.
-In our opinion, the frequency of such verification is reasonable.
+However on account of Lockdown imposed by Government, we were not able to observe physical verification being conducted by the management at year end.
 We were explained that no material discrepancies have been noticed on physical verification. - According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnership or other parties covered in the register maintained under Section 189 of the Companies Act, 2013.
-Accordingly, the provisions of para 3(iii)(a) to 3(iii) (c) of the Order are not applicable to the Company. - According to the information and explanations given to us, the Company has not given any loan to Directors or persons connected with them as per the provisions mentioned in section 185 of the Companies Act, 2013.
+Accordingly, the provisions of para 3(iii)(a) to 3(iii) (c) of the Order are not applicable to the Company. - IV According to the information and explanations given to us, the provisions of section 185 of the Companies Act 2013 in respect of short term loan given to Company in which Director is interested have been complied with by the Company.